Signature scents, music, mannequins wearing the latest styles…

 It’s standard for customers to expect fast shipping at an affordable price.
 Online brands that offer different shipping options and incentives for their customers (e.g., free shipping by spending a certain amount) can increase their average order value (AOV) and reduce their cart abandonment rate.

-In other words, establishing a flexible shipping strategy that meets customer expectations is a big component of the fulfillment.
+In other words, establishing a flexible shipping strategy that meets customer expectations is a big component of the fulfilment.

 “By encouraging customers to meet a spend threshold for free 2-day shipping, we’ve seen great results without harming our margins.